sylvia1106/idb-managed/README.md

 # 🎒 idb-managed
-Easy APIs for IndexedDB, with DB manager to manage local DBs.
-Based on idb.
+Easy IndexedDB API, using DB manager to manage local database.
+Based on [idb](https://github.com/jakearchibald/idb).

 ## Why do you need it?
-If you are familiar with IndexedDB API, you must be very troubled that almost every db operation relates to an opening of the database.
-So many params to fill, transactions to care, just to get some data from a single database.
+IndexedDB APIs are cumbersome that almost every db operation is related to an opening of the database.
+Even though you just want to get some data from a single database, you have to fill so many params and care about so many transactions.

-idb-managed can ease these troubles.
+The idb-managed can save these troubles.

-If you only what to get something from a database, the process is just like you withdraw your money from ATM.
-Which db, whick table and which item you want, that's all you need to provide. idb-managed will do the rest for you.
+If you want to get something from a database, you only need to provide the name of the database, the table and the item index, that's all.
+The idb-managed will do the rest for you.

 ## Getting Started
 Install logan-web using `npm`: